IzumiSy/kysely-migration-schema/README.md

 kysely-migration-schema
 ```

-3. Use the generated migration code together with [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen).
+3. Use the generated migration code together with kysely.

 ## Supported Databases